InNoobWeTrust/nitro-raycast/README.md

 - [ ] Using `@janhq/nitro-node` when it is published on NPM instead of hacking around the installation hooks.
 See: [janhq/jan#1635](https://github.com/janhq/jan/issues/1635)
 - [ ] Auto check and update latest release of `nitro` or let user choose the version they want to use.
-- [ ] Shamelessly copy the user interface of OpenAI chat and Hugging Face chat.
-Sorry I'm not a designer so don't sue me for copying the UI from the other chat models.
+- [ ] ~Shamelessly copy the user interface of OpenAI chat and Hugging Face chat.
+Sorry I'm not a designer so don't sue me for copying the UI from the other chat models.~
-- [ ] Let users choose models they want to use and download it automatically.
+- [x] Let users choose models they want to use and download it automatically.
+- [ ] Enhance the response with [wikipedia](https://github.com/dopecodez/wikipedia) based RAG context.
 - [ ] Let users pick the `prompt_template` on the known list to try on the new model.
 If they accept the `prompt_template` it will be used.
 - [ ] Let LLM (tiny-llama) helps guessing the best prompt template to use and highlight it to user.
 - [ ] Choice of installation directory and model directory.